(a) Effect of Order.

 (2) If Attorney Unable to Comply With Rule 19-741 (c).
 If, due to the nature or severity of the attorney's incapacity, the attorney is unable to perform the duties required by Rule 19-741 (c) and satisfactory arrangements have not been made for the performance of those duties, Bar Counsel may seek (A) the appointment of a conservator pursuant to Rule 19-734, (B) the appointment of counsel pursuant to Rule 19-739 (h), or (C) both.

 (b) Duties of Clerk.
-Upon the filing of the order, the Clerk of the Court of Appeals shall take the actions specified in Rule 19-741 (a).
+Upon the filing of the order, the Clerk of the Supreme Court shall take the actions specified in Rule 19-741 (a).

 (c) Duties of Bar Counsel.
 Bar Counsel shall perform the duties specified in Rule 19-741 (d).